Tutorial: Send an email

 }

-At this stage, if the email was sent successfully, you are presented with a result similar to the one below:
+6. Replace {{YOUR_EMAIL_ADDRESS}} as required, and click Query to send the email.
+If the email was sent successfully, you are presented with a result similar to the one below:

 If an error occurred, the result displays an errors object that provides further details about the encountered problem.